Latent Guided Sampling for Combinatorial Optimization: Additional Experiments

+Since our latent space is, in practice, restricted to a ball of radius $R$, we study the impact of this parameter.
+Figure~\ref{fig:illus_R} illustrates the average optimality gap for different values of $R$.
+For small values of $R$, the model performance degrades slightly because the latent space is too constrained.
+For large values of $R$, the performance also deteriorates slightly, as the latent space becomes too large and harder to exploit effectively.
+In contrast, moderate values of $R$ strike a good balance and yield the best empirical performance.
+Nevertheless, across all tested values of $R$, the performance remains competitive.

+Regarding the latent dimension, we train our model with the same configuration while varying the latent dimension $d_z \in \{2, 50, 100, 150\}$, and we use the same inference procedure and budget as in our other experiments on CVRP with $n=100$.
+The results are reported in Table \ref{tab:comparison_dim}.
+As expected, the very low-dimensional model with $d_z=2$ performs noticeably worse, since such a small latent space cannot capture the structure of routing problems.
+For $d_z=50$, the model performs competitively but slightly worse than $d_z=100$.
+Increasing the dimension further to $d_z=150$ does not bring additional gains: performance degrades marginally, likely because the higher-dimensional latent space is harder to explore efficiently under a fixed inference budget.

-Next, we discuss the SA step, focusing on how frequently the parameters should be updated.
+\paragraph{Impact of the SA step frequency. } We now discuss the SA step, focusing on how frequently the parameters should be updated.
 Our initial motivation for not updating the parameters at every iteration is twofold: to reduce computational cost and to better explore the latent space given the current parameter distribution.
 Consequently, parameter updates can be performed at regular intervals rather than every iteration.

 Since the initial parameters are typically far from optimal, allowing long exploration intervals early in training is often unnecessary.
 Instead, we begin with short exploration intervals and gradually increase them to enable more thorough exploration as learning progresses.
 Selecting these intervals is non-trivial; we chose them manually without extensive hyperparameter tuning.
 The update schedule used in our experiments is $[1, 1, 5, 15, 25, 100, 150]$.
 Optimizing this schedule remains an open question and presents an interesting direction for future work.